+As of 2020-2021, the number of students enrolled in school in Ontario was 2,025,258.
+Each year, these students make their way to class by walking, biking, and taking the bus.
+Drivers must take precautions to account for an increase in traffic and dangers as children return to school.
 According to the Ontario Ministry of Transportation, 16,000 school buses transport over 800,000 students every day.
-School bus travel is considered very safe, but did you know the majority of injuries and fatalities occur outside buses.
-It is important for drivers to practice safe driving around school zones and school buses; both to keep children safe and keep a driver’s car insurance premium low.
+School bus travel is typically very safe, but did you know the majority of injuries and fatalities occur outside buses in the school zones?
+It is important for drivers to practice safe driving in school zones; both to keep children safe and keep a driver’s car insurance premium low.

-Couple points from MTO all drivers should consider:
+Points from the MTO for all drivers should consider:

 - Drivers must stop for a school bus with red lights flashing.